gt-etextiles-hacking/JacquardToolkit/README.md

 # JacquardToolkit

-JacquardToolkit is a iOS frameowork to enable developers to develop their own applications using their Levi's Jacquard..
+JacquardToolkit is a iOS frameowork to enable developers to develop their own applications using their Levi's Jacquard...

-# New Features!
+# New Features

 - Enable your applications bluetooth to start searching nearby devices
 - Ability to easily connect with your own Levi's Jacquard
 - Send a rainbow glow to your jacket with ease
+- React to gesture the user performs on their jacket

 ### Installation